LesterAJohn/IBKR-SwingTrader-Hedge-Project/README.md

 - 1 Gb Internet Connection

-## IBKR Account Requirements
+## IBKR Account Requirements (Recommendations)
-The IBKR account must be a Pro account with a minimum of 35K as this strategy module is configured for Day-Trading.
-The recommendation is to use the tiered pricing model as it allows for tighter ask/bid spreads.
+The IBKR account should be a Pro account with a minimum of 35K as this strategy module has a High-Frequency and Momentum mode that will operate as a Day-Trader.
+For best results it is recommended that you configure with the the tiered pricing model as it allows for tighter ask/bid spreads and the system is designed to compute these realtime in order to get the best entry and exit pricing.
 The minimum number of recommended positions is 25 across several sectors.
-It is configured for both pre and post market trading in the US Market (4am EST to 8pm EST) and therefore the Outside of RTH should be enabled.
-This account should have the ability to write covered and uncovered options.
+It is capable of supporting more, but that will be dependant on your available computing availablity.
+The minimum system requirement above are scaled to support 100 positions.
+The NinjaTrader Strategy Module is configured to operate in pre and post US Market (4am EST to 8pm EST) and therefore the 'Outside of RTH' should be enabled.
+This account should have the ability to write covered and uncovered options to take full advantage of this system.

 ## IBKR Market Data
 Please have market data for all US Market Exchanges registered.
+It is used by both modules, but separate market data can be provided only for the NinjaTrader Strategy Module as the Option Writer Hedge Module is dependent on account information from IBKR.

 ### Reference for IBKR
 - IBKR Pro Account (https://www.interactivebrokers.com/en/index.php?f=45500)-